rockthejvm/rockthejvm-site/src/content/articles/the-brilliance-of-materialized-values-in-akka-streams.md

 Various streaming components in Akka streams can offer various Jedi values.
 Sinks usually offer Futures, which often allow you to combine the values inside the streams into one, and tell if/when the stream has finished.
 Some flows offer control mechanisms - like KillSwitches which allow you to stop the stream at any point.
 Some sources offer entry points through which you can send the data inside the stream.

 I call them Jedi values because they are powerful.
-The Akka Streams library calls them <em>materialized values</em>.
-That's because, when you plug components together, you have an inert graph, but when you call the run method, the graph comes alive, or is <em>materialized</em>.
+The Akka Streams library calls them _materialized values_.
+That's because, when you plug components together, you have an inert graph, but when you call the run method, the graph comes alive, or is _materialized_.
 The Jedi value returned by materializing a graph is called a materialized value.
 The value may or may not be connected to the actual elements that flow through the stream, and the value can be of any type - which again, may or may not be different from the types of elements flowing through the graph.

 I hope this article saved you the many hours it took me to internalize this abstract and often confusing concept.